All Episodes

 I live on hope.

-If you screen your applicants properly, and they are truly conservative or conservative Republicans to start, they may end up as conservative Republican journalists.
+If you screen your applicants properly and they are truly conservative or conservative Republicans to start, they may end up as conservative Republican journalists.

-Yeah, and then who's gonna hire them?
+Yeah, and then who's going to hire them?

-Who's who's going to hire them?
+Who's going to hire them?

 Well, I'm sure that if they are qualified and good journalists, they will get hired.